 Late Start Day

 Late Start Day involves students in grades 7-12.
 Approximately once per month, on late start days, these students begin their classes at 10:15.
-The next late start day will be Tuesday, October 19th.
+The next late start day will be Tuesday, March 19th.